Kyoji Shirai: Shinsen-gumi

 The novel was turned into a play by Shinkokugeki (“新国劇”) in 1921, and the sword actions in the play made this novel and Ryunosuke Tsukue very popular.
 It has been so far picturized as well for five times, though all of them handle just early parts of the novel.
 Through the play and the movies, Ryunosuke Tsukue became a typical character type in Japanese public romance, and we can find many mimics.

 Because the intellectual right of the author has already expired, you can read this novel on the internet.
-As for English translation, I don’t think it has released, unfortunately.
+As for English translation, I don’t think it has been released, unfortunately.
 If you try to understand public romance in Japan, however, this work is a must-read.

 If you ask some Japanese now about the definition of “大衆小説” (popular literature), answers might be much diversified and vague.
 There could be no more clear distinction between “pure” literature and popular literature.
 Regarding the popular literature in its early stage, namely public romance in my word, however, its existence was obviously clear and prominent in the total literature in Japan.
 Before explaining the details of public romance, let me clarify some backgrounds why it became so popular in Taisho period (1912 – 1926):